CianMRoche/AstroWiki/Emission & the ISM/Spectra.md

 - Originally classes A-Q based on strength of hydrogen lines in spectra, but found that there was lots of overlap amongst categories (and also they were in the wrong order for other properties)
 - Cannot distinguish between same color, same apparent magnitude, but different luminosity stars (need [[Spectra#Morgan-Keenan (MK or MKK) Luminosity Class|MK Luminosity Classification]] to distinguish between such stars)
 ![[HarvardSpectralClassification.png]]
 - Oh Be A Fine Goat Kick Me (OBAFGKM).
-Note the hydrogen line strength is a gaussian at "A", mass, radius and lunimosity all decrease, and fraction of [[#Main sequence]] stars increases.
+Note the hydrogen line strength is a gaussian at "A", mass, radius and lunimosity all decrease, and fraction of [[HR-diagram#Main sequence|MS]] stars increases.
  ![[OBAFGKM.jpeg|250]]
  - Prominent (non-Hydrogen) spectral features of each type:
 |  | O | B | A | F | G | K | M |